camarodude89/pyfi-tracker/README.md

 device_list file.
 This file is updated by the modem every 4 to 5 minutes, so device connection status is accurate to within 4 to 5 minutes.
 Once the file is retrieved, it is parsed into a Python dictionary and then entered into a containerized PostgreSQL database.
-During the processing of the dictionary, a notification is built to be sent through PushBullet to the specified device from the API key provided.
+During the processing of the dictionary, a notification is built to be sent through PushBullet.
 Connect and disconnect times are also recorded in the database for future reporting and inferring of data.
-Currently displays a static table of connected devices using Flask back-end.
+A table of watched devices is displayed via a Flask back-end and updated through Socketio.